Date Range Filters

 Any number of days will work between the "=" sign and the word "days".

-To filter date ranges to the current calendar week, month, or year, write:
+To filter date ranges to yesterday or the current calendar week, month, or year, write:

-The built-in date range and aggregation filters syntax is similar.
+The built-in date range and aggregation filters syntax are similar.